Hands-on Gear Review

 Unless you are hiking in incredibly hot environments, or have heavier pack loads requiring a full hiking boot, we think the North Face Hedgehog Guide is a great pick.
 With the support to handle most situations, the comfort to keep you going day after day, and only tipping the scale to 1.11 lbs, there’s very little that the Hedgehog can’t tackle.

-The Hedgehog comes in a higher cut, a non-waterproof version.
+The Hedgehog also comes in a higher cut, also waterproof version.

 — Tommy Pennick